bright/bright.github.io/_posts/2016-10-31-purelayout-vs-snapkit.md

 Looking at those examples, you can decide which style of UI you prefer.
 Personally, I must admit that I really like the way that SnapKit works.
 I won't be rewriting my existing PureLayout to SnapKit codebase, but I'll surely take SnapKit into consideration, when starting a new project.

 *This article is cross-posted with my [my personal blog](https://eliaszsawicki.com/).*

+*This article is available at [a new location](https://brightinventions.pl/blog/purelayout-vs-snapkit)*